strelda/pythonZS/lecture 1/lecture 1.md

     - live show VS Code
     - write traffic_light as mentioned in 6 in front of them

-- continue from lecture 2 according to time summarize what they learned
+- leave the rest for the lecture 2 according to time summarize what they learned

 P1M: Součet dvou čísel (ukázková úloha)